-In the framework of the abstract collision model of system-reservoir interactions, we constructed quantum chains meeting the minimal requirements for NM stationary time evolution.
+In the framework of the abstract collision model of systemreservoir interactions, we constructed quantum chains meeting the minimal requirements for NM stationary time evolution.
 A method of systematic construction of the equivalent Markovian quantum chains using explicit memory allocation is discussed.
-Due to the transparent NM structure, we can always identify a well-defined part of the reservoir as the memory, this part is called the satellite memory of the system.
+Due to the transparent NM structure, we can always identify a well-defined part of the reservoir as the memory; this part is called the satellite memory of the system.
 The time evolution of the system-plus-satellite-memory compound is Markovian.
-We suggest a novel distinction: a given quantum NM chain is either quantum NM (if the satellite requires qubits) or classical NM (if bits suffice for the satellite).
-Accordingly, we suggest the numbers of satellite qubits and bits, respectively, as counts of quantum/classical non-Markovianity of a given quantum chain.
+We suggest an alternative distinction: a given quantum NM chain is either quantum NM (if the satellite requires qubits) or classical NM (if bits suffice for the satellite).
+Accordingly, we suggest the numbers of satellite qubits and bits, respectively, as counts of quantum and classical non-Markovianity of a given quantum chain.
 The mutual information and discord is proposed to measure non-Markovianity and quantum non-Markovianity, respectively.

 Two examples of one-qubit NM chains are discussed.
 In both examples, the corresponding satellite memory is a single qubit.
-The stationary state is exactly calculable, the non-vanishing discord of the satellite qubit w.r.t. the system qubit indicates that our examples are quantum non-Markovian.
+The stationary state is exactly calculable: the nonvanishing discord of the satellite qubit with respect to the system qubit indicates that our examples are quantum non-Markovian.

-Although our calculations are restricted for non-selective NM chains, the structural transparency allows for the selective refinements.
-Option of monitoring the NM system is inherent in the model.
+Although our calculations are restricted for nonselective NM chains, the structural transparency allows for the selective refinements.
+The option of monitoring the NM system is inherent in the model.

-For achieving a higher level non-Markovianity than discussed in our work (Fig. 1(b)), one can construct a similar chain with more collisions per molecule and/or longer intervals of overlap.
-In Fig. 6, e.g., the number of collisions is invariably two whereas the lengths of overlapping intervals have been increased for three collisions.
-In return, the equivalent Markovian structure needs two satellite qubits instead of one, the non-Markovianity count is 2.
+For achieving a higher level non-Markovianity than discussed in our work [Fig. 1(b)], one can construct a similar chain with more collisions per molecule and/or longer intervals of overlap.
+For example, in Fig. 6, the number of collisions is invariably two, whereas the lengths of overlapping intervals have been increased for three collisions.
+In return, the equivalent Markovian structure needs two satellite qubits instead of one; the non-Markovianity count is 2.
 The ability to handle complex NM processes may pave the way to the construction of environmental interaction models which better approximate reality.